Who provides 9-1-1 emergency services in Hardwick?

 Residents must contract with a private garbage hauler for collection services.
 Traditionally the township sponsors a cleanup week for bulk items during the month of May.
 A notice will be placed on this website explaining citizen participation well in advance of the cleanup week.

-Hardwick Township has a shared service agreement wit Newton Township.
-You can contact the ACO Jessica Vollero at (973) 908-1910.
+Hardwick Township has a shared service agreement with Newton Township.
+You can Contact the Newton Animal Control Officer at 973-383-2525.

 Some improvements do require a permit and it is best to ask if you are unsure.